 I booted the ArcaOS USB stick, and in System Maintenance, I prepared the hard drive.
 Then I used AOSBOOT to install the ArcaOS installer on the hard drive as drive X: (FAT16, 2000 MB).

-I installed one bootable volume, Q:.
-The Q: drive has a Custom installation that is on the minimal side.
+I installed one bootable volume, H:.
+The H: drive has a Custom installation that is on the minimal side.

 Sound is working normally on the laptop.
-Audio works well, but external speakers or headphones are required.
+Audio works well, both external speakers and headphones are working.
 The following modification is needed to enable sound.
-An unreleased Uniaud driver from Arca Noae provides sound through the internal speakers.
+The Uniaud driver from Arca Noae provides sound through the internal speakers.

-A fix included in ACPI 3.23.10 and later allows DOS Full-Screen to work.
-Alt-Home from a DOS Full-Screen then allows a DOS Window to work.
+The VIOP.SYS driver is installed to make DOS Full-Screen work.
+DOS Window does not work, but Alt-Home from a DOS Full-Screen allows a DOS Window to work.

-Using Suntan Special I run sequences ArcaOS50, apps, games and cleanup.
+Using Suntan Special I run sequences ArcaOS50, apps, games, dev and cleanup.
 This is saved as the Factory image.
 This is normally what would be supplied on the computer.

 The built-in video is supported by the Panorama video driver version 1.14 or later.